IdanSiman-Tov/Learning_Kafka/README.md

 # For running it in the background and closing the terminal
 bin/kafka-server-start.sh config/kraft/server.properties &

+/n

 To terminate Kafka up on my local machine I must run:
 # in the terminal run
 ps aux | grep kafka
 # use this to kill the first process ID found in the preivous line example: kill 58668
-kill <PID>
+kill ###
-#Alternativly you can close the terminal window it is running on
+# Alternativly you can close the terminal window it is running on